Summary

 Real-Life Example:

-- Overview of ownership structure: two different entities are involved
+- Overview of ownership structure: Two different entities are involved

-- Dental Practice business ownership in a corporation
+- Dental Practice business ownership in a Corporation

 - Business operation through an S-Corporation